Home / FAQs

 In the rare event a pipeline were hit and punctured, the decrease in pressure would be immediately detected by pressure monitors in the pipeline.
-Placement of carbon dioxide into the pipeline would automatically cease and the shut-off valves along the pipeline route engaged.
-Also, carbon dioxide is not flammable.
+Placement of CO2 into the pipeline would automatically cease and the shut-off valves along the pipeline route would engage.
+Also, CO2 is not flammable.

 What are the safety protections?

-The FutureGen carbon dioxide pipeline design includes a leak detection sensitivity system.
-If a leak is detected, the mainline block valves (MLBVs) would shut automatically and virtually instantaneously, isolating the damaged pipeline segment and preventing the flow of carbon dioxide from the power plant and backflow from the injection well.
-The maximum amount of carbon dioxide that could escape before the leak was stopped would be limited to the amount of carbon dioxide contained within the pipeline between the MLBVs.
-Based on the design, the maximum distance between MLBVs for the Morgan County site will be 10 miles; a 10-mile pipeline segment will contain a maximum of 18 mmscf of carbon dioxide, which would vent harmlessly into the air.
+The FutureGen CO2 pipeline design includes a leak detection sensitivity system.
+If a leak is detected, the mainline block valves (MLBVs) would shut automatically and virtually instantaneously, isolating the damaged pipeline segment and preventing the flow of CO2 from the power plant and backflow from the injection well.
+The maximum amount of CO2 that could escape before the leak was stopped would be limited to the amount of CO2 contained within the pipeline between the MLBVs.
+Based on the design, the maximum distance between MLBVs for the Morgan County site will be 10 miles; a 10-mile pipeline segment will contain a maximum of 18 million standard cubic feet of CO2, which would vent harmlessly into the air.
 Depending on the pipeline damage scenario, the volume released could be significantly lower.

-In a report to Congress in 2008 by the Congressional Research Service stated the following concerning the carbon dioxide pipeline safety, “According to U.S. Office of Pipeline Safety statistics, there were 12 leaks from carbon dioxide pipelines reported from 1986 through 2006 — none resulting in injuries to people.”
-The same report stated, “As of 2008 there were 3,600 miles of carbon dioxide pipeline operating in the United States.”
-This demonstrates the effectiveness of the nation’s pipeline regulations and the high level of reliability in nation’s carbon dioxide pipelines.
+A report to Congress in 2008 by the Congressional Research Service stated the following concerning CO2 pipeline safety, “According to U.S. Office of Pipeline Safety statistics, there were 12 leaks from CO2 pipelines reported from 1986 through 2006 — none resulting in injuries to people.”
+The same report stated, “As of 2008 there were 3,600 miles of CO2 pipeline operating in the United States.”
+There are now about 4,500 miles of carbon dioxide pipelines operating safely in the U.S. This demonstrates the effectiveness of the nation’s pipeline regulations and the high level of reliability in nation’s CO2 pipelines.

-The injection wells are at the one end of the pipeline.
-Monitoring and controls will be in place at the injection wells.
-These controls provide for automatic cutoffs that will stop carbon dioxide injection if a problem is detected.
+At the storage site, monitoring and controls will be in place at the injection wells.
+These controls provide for automatic cutoffs that will stop CO2 injection if a problem is detected.
 Here is a technical explanation:

 Alarms and Automatic Surface Shut-Off Systems: